 - 2 cups zucchini, grated, measured after all liquid squeezed out.
 Begin with 2 medium zucchini.

-- 1.5 tbsp coconut flour, See note below
+- 1.5 tablespoon coconut flour, See note below

 - 4 large eggs, beaten